ladybug-tools/ladybug-legacy/resources/Ladybug Grahpic Standards.md

 7) Components should not purposefully use Grasshopper's "Error" capability.
 This shall be reserved for either identifying bugs in our code or for telling the user that they have not put in the right data type to a certain input (ie. a point into a boolean input).

 8) All components will use the "Always draw icon" feature of GHPython.
-To ensure that this is implemented, right-click on the center of your component, go to the upper-right corner of the menu, and hit the icon there unitl you see a black hexagon.
+To ensure that this is implemented, right-click on the center of your component, go to the upper-right corner of the menu, and hit the icon there until you see a black hexagon.

-9) Components that produce a graphic ouput in the Rhino scene will have their preview turned on by default while those that do not produce a graphic output will have their preview turned off.
+9) Components that produce a graphic output in the Rhino scene will have their preview turned on by default while those that do not produce a graphic output will have their preview turned off.

 10) All components will be placed first in WIP and beta tested by the community before being moved to the other tabs.
 This will communicate to users that the components are still being vetted and they should use them at their own risk.